steviepoppe/graduate_thesis/graduate_thesis_stevie_poppe.md

 - How does the movement organize and mobilize, both online and in real life?
 - Is there possible space for furthering a Netto-Uyoku political "agenda" through influencing its international counterparts?

-Finally, it should be mentioned that any research involving the Internet and social networks online is bound to have some risks and limitations.
+On a closing note, it should be mentioned that any research involving the Internet and social networks online is bound to have some risks and limitations.
 In this case risks and limitations involve liquidity of data, copyright laws pertaining acquiring data and lack of reliability due anonymity masking intent of the original author.[^57] As I referred to earlier, one issue that arose during my writing process was the effect of an on-going online *culture war* between Netto-Uyoku members and anti-hate speech movements.
 I concur that limiting public access to ideological extremist material reduces chances of radicalization,[^55] but for the purposes of research it drastically impacted my ability to assess network influence and trickle-down effects of extremist rhetoric on mainstream platforms.
 Other issues are the extraction of online data from an ethical viewpoint and the concept of informed consent, more so in light of the Cambridge Analytica scandal.
-The dataset contains data created independent of the researcher (or as *Doing Qualitative Research Online* author @salmons_doing_2016 puts it, an *extant* method), on platforms that are either explicitly open (Youtube, 2channel, Reddit, *matome* blogs, Twitter and *wiki*-style encyclopedias) or that is publicly accessible once logged in with a profile (public figures on Facebook, Niconico).
+The dataset contains data created independent of the researcher on platforms that are either explicitly open (Youtube, 2channel, Reddit, *matome* blogs, Twitter and *wiki*-style encyclopedias) or that is publicly accessible once logged in with a profile (public figures on Facebook, Niconico).
 In other words, data that is openly available to group-outsiders and explicitly intended to be so (including user-names) on online spaces that are not expected to be private spaces.
 With the ratification of the General Data Protection Regulation (GDPR)[^47] on 25 May 2018, 2channel has blocked all access from EU IP addresses.
 All data was however legally obtained during my presence in Japan, and according to the Terms of Service of platforms I have an account on.
 Finally, following Janet Salmons argument for a synthesis between different traditions on research ethics, it is therefore reasonable to argue that informed consent from the researcher is not applicable in this case.

 Japanese and Korean names are written in the autonomous usage, with family name preceding the given name.
 Macrons have been used to identify long vowels in Japanese, with the exception of well-known place names such as Tokyo, Osaka and Kyoto.